President for modernizing dairy sector for more jobs, foreign exchange

 ISLAMABAD, Apr 19 (APP):President Dr Arif Alvi Monday emphasized that strengthening and developing the country’s dairy sector on modern was essential as it played an important role in national economic growth and development.

-Talking to a delegation of dairy industry, led by Syed Hasan Raza, which called on him at Aiwan-e-Sadr, the president called for promoting dairy sector to generate employment opportunities and earn foreign exchange by exporting dairy products.
+Talking to a delegation of dairy industry, led by Syed Hasan Raza, which called on him here at the Aiwan-e-Sadr, he urged for promoting dairy sector to generate employment opportunities and earn foreign exchange by exporting dairy products.

 The delegation briefed the president about the issues and challenges being faced by the dairy industry.